 Advanced Cardiovascular Imaging Fellowship

-The University of Colorado offers an Advanced Cardiovascular Imaging Fellowship, a one-year training program designed to develop advanced expertise in cardiac computed tomography (CT) and cardiac magnetic resonance imaging (MRI).
-Fellows receive comprehensive, high-volume training in both modalities and achieve Level III COCATS competency in cardiac CT and cardiac MRI upon completion of the fellowship.
-Additional opportunities are available for training in cardiac PET/CT, SPECT, and interventional echocardiography for interested applicants.
+The University of Colorado offers an Advanced Cardiovascular Imaging Fellowship, a one-year training program designed to develop advanced expertise across the spectrum of cardiovascular imaging, including cardiac computed tomography (CT), cardiac magnetic resonance imaging (CMR), nuclear cardiology, and echocardiography (echo).
+Fellows receive comprehensive, high-volume training tailored to their background and career goals.

-Completion of an ACGME-accredited cardiology fellowship program by the time of entry
+Completion of an ACGME-accredited cardiology fellowship program by time of entry

 US citizens and Permanent Residents